 The name of this potato snack recipe is unusual. just like potato 65 there is Chicken 65 too.
 Some say it was named liked this, as this chicken recipe was on the 65th list on the menu of a restaurant in Hyderabad, India and hence the name Chicken 65.

-The aloo 65 Is a good starter snack to be served with an accompanying chutney like pudina chutney or tomato sauce. best to have them hot.
+The aloo 65 Is a good starter snack to be served with an accompanying chutney like mint chutney or tomato sauce.
+Best to have them hot.
 Once they become cool, the crispiness is lost.

 1. Firstly parboil the potatoes in a pressure cooker or pan.
 Cook the potatoes with water just about covering them, for 1 to 2 whistles on medium flame.